kbrown01/Vizio_DirecTV/README.md

 ## The Results

 Below are some screen and descriptions of the result.
 This repository includes all of the YAML to build it out with a discussion of what was done.
-THere is definately room for improvement to make things even more standardized.
+There is definately room for improvement to make things even more standardized.

 I liked the look of the collapsable card for such things, especially on a phone.
 I did try a swiper card but the results were not good so I abandonded that for now.
 The default view is "Power off" and it is a simple display.